weng-lab/zlabwiki/getting_started.md

 ```

 # Installing Software

+## Enviornment management
+### Virtual environments
+Typically, a collection of dependencies (could be language specific) that ensure the application or program of interest runs in isolation from global, system dependencies.
+In bioinformatics applciations, conda is a widely-used virtual environment manager and dependency resolver.

+### Containers
+A different technology altogether, 'containerization' isolates the application or program of interest in a virtual process.
+This method usually offers a higher level of abstraction/isolation, in which each virtual process can have its own space, file system, network space, etc. Two widely-used programs for containerization are docker and singularity.

 ## `conda`
 Conda is a great way to quickly install software and create separate environments for projects requiring different, and potentially conflicting, pieces of software.
 The conda (Miniforge3) installation instructions have been adapted from default installation instructions so it is available across all our machines.